 This may have been a rough year for you and your family, but don’t bring everyone else down by airing your grievances and failures with everyone.
 Instead, it’s better to count your blessings and let others know how much you appreciate them.Continue to 10 of 11 below.

 If you and your friends, family members, or coworkers agree to exchange gifts, set a price limit.
 And then stick to it.
 Having one person in the group give something that’s way out of the agreed-upon price range is embarrassing for everyone there, especially the recipient.Continue to 11 of 11 below.

 Forget Your Speech Filter

 No matter how tempting it is to say whatever comes to mind during the holidays, it’s better to think first before opening your mouth.
-Avoid the urge to gossip, share secrets, slander others, or say anything you might regret later.
+Avoid the urge to gossip, share secrets, slander others, discuss politics, or say anything you might regret later.
 Turn the holidays into a time for uplifting, rejoicing, and counting your blessings.